mitul3737/GitAICampusVerse/README.md

 GitAICampusVerse is a one-day event to be organized in a university/college.
 During the event, students will learn the latest AI features of GitHub, Google, AWS, Microsoft, and Cloud Native Computing Foundation.

+## Timeline for the events:

+May 2025 - December 2026

 ## Probable agenda:
 - 5 min: Welcome note from the GitHub/Google/AWS/Microsoft Team
 - 2 hours: Talk